Asian Studies Research Guide

 CQ Global Researcher

-In-depth, up-to-date reports by journalists on major topics in the international news.
+In-depth reports by journalists on major issues in global affairs.

 Online collection of more than 600 reference books in all subject areas.
 Think of this as an online supplement to the reference books on the 2nd floor of the library.